ChyppitauCoder/BitLauncher/README.md

 # BitLauncher
 Program with good virus.
 Don't recomend to run this on real machine

-Hello, dear !
+Hello, dear user!
 This is "BitLauncher"!
 Here you can get cryptocurrency rate forecasts for FREE!

 Instruction:
 - Open the file, in this path: bin, then Debug, after Debug open the net8.0-windows folder, and there will be a file BitLauncher.exe.